Sha7ata-Mohamed/Final-Project-T/README.md

 # final-project-404-not-found
 final-project-404-not-found created by GitHub Classroom
 # Overview
- - The project is a Website designed to be a quiz for Python and HTML programming languages.
-Users will be able to test their knowledge through various quizzes and track their scores
+ - The project is a Website designed to be a quiz for many topic like Python, HTML and Django framework.
+Users will be able to test their knowledge through various quizzes and track their scores.
+This is how it will work.
+ - Three **DIFFICULTY LEVEL** Easy, Medium and Hard.
+The user can choose any difficulty level then they will have to choose which topic they want to test their knowledge in.
+There will be scores for each correct answer
 # Requirements
  - [ ] Setup new project named **Final_Project**
  ### Note do not forget to cd